 In-text citations: MLA uses author + page number in parentheses: (Smith 45).
 If you mention the author's name in the sentence, you only need the page number: (45).

 Works Cited page: At the end of your essay, on a new page titled "Works Cited" (centered, not bolded).
 Entries are alphabetized by the author's last name.
+CollegeEssay.org's writing team works with MLA format across English, literature, and humanities assignments at the undergraduate level.

-Example first-page header: Jane Smith Professor Rodriguez ENGL 101 15 April 2026 How Gatsby's Green Light Symbolizes the American Dream |
+How Gatsby's Green Light Symbolizes the American Dream

 APA Essay Format

 APA format (American Psychological Association) is the standard for social sciences, psychology, education, and nursing.
-If your course involves research studies, data, or behavioral science, you're likely using APA.
+If your course involves research studies, data, or behavioral science, you're using APA.

 Page setup: